 How to be Successful

-The best advice is to aim to maintain a constant level of effort throughout the course; the first year of A level is intended to bridge the gap between GCSE and advanced level Biology.
-It is a key year in which the topics studied lay the foundations required to understand the more complex biological processes covered in the second year.
+The best advice is to aim to maintain a constant level of effort throughout the course; the first year of A level is a key year in which the topics studied lay the foundations required to understand the more complex biological processes covered in the second year.

 Teaching in the Biology department is provided by a highly experienced and committed team of teachers.

 Julian Schofield, Head of Department

 Richard joined us in 2016 as a highly experienced A-level and GCSE teacher of Biology.
 Previously as Head of Biology, then for many years Head of Sixth form at a very large North London School he has a wide knowledge of the higher education system.
 Coming from a medical family he decided to take Biological Sciences at the University of East Anglia.
 A PGCE at Exeter University followed.

 He has a real interest in the Natural World and the relevance of biology to the real world through medicine and biotechnologies.